 Then add water.

-Pressure cook for 15 to 20 minutes or for 10 to 12 whistle on medium heat.
 When the pressure falls down on its own, then only open the lid and check if the white peas are cooked.
-In case they are not cooked, then add ½ cup more water and pressure cook for some more minutes.
-The peas should be cooked well.
+In case the peas are undercooked, add ½ cup more water and pressure cook for some more minutes.
+The peas should be softened completely and cooked thoroughly.

 Making masala paste